canh25xp/GraduationThesis/OUTLINES.md

 ### 5.2.2 Solution

 We addressed this challenge by implementing **two system combination methods**: **ESC (Edit-based System Combination)** and **MEMT (Multi-Engine Machine Translation)**.
 ESC formulates the combination task as a binary classification problem, while MEMT aligns and combines outputs from multiple models based on token alignment.
-Both methods were integrated into the application layer of ALLECS, allowing users to select their preferred combination method.
+Both methods were integrated into the application layer of GecWeb, allowing users to select their preferred combination method.

 The integration of multiple GEC models was achieved by designing a **ModelSelector** class that manages the selection and interaction of the models.
 This class ensures that the outputs from different models are processed and combined efficiently, as described in Section 4.1.3.

 ### 5.2.3 Results

-The integration of multiple GEC models and combination methods has significantly improved the accuracy of ALLECS.
+The integration of multiple GEC models and combination methods has significantly improved the accuracy of GecWeb.
 On the **BEA-2019 test set**, the combination of T5-Large, GECToR XLNet, and GECToR Roberta using ESC achieved an **F0.5 score of 78.04**, outperforming individual models.
 This demonstrates the effectiveness of combining multiple models and the flexibility of the system in supporting different combination methods.

 ## 5.3 Responsive and Accessible User Interface

 ### 5.3.1 Introduction/Problem

-A key requirement for ALLECS was to provide a user-friendly interface that is accessible to users with varying levels of technical expertise and devices with different screen sizes.
+A key requirement for GecWeb was to provide a user-friendly interface that is accessible to users with varying levels of technical expertise and devices with different screen sizes.
 Many existing GEC systems have complex interfaces that are difficult to navigate, particularly for non-technical users.
 Additionally, the system needed to be usable on mobile devices, which are the primary means of internet access in developing countries.

 ### 5.3.2 Solution